 Before you begin: Please note that you’ll be downloading the contact information you uploaded to Facebook sometime in the past.
 For instance, during college, I allowed the Facebook app to access my contacts.
 Almost half a decade later, I no longer have those contact numbers on my phone.
 But I can download my Facebook contacts and get those numbers and email addresses.

 Export your Facebook contacts

-- Once you have received your Facebook archive, download it, unzip it, and open personal_information > other_personal_information.
+2) Once you have received your Facebook archive, download it, unzip it, and open personal_information > other_personal_information.
 Here, you will see a file called your_address_books.html.

 You now have a copy of your Facebook contacts.
-Unfortunately, and because of the format, you won’t be able to easily port these contacts over to other applications, but at least you now have a back up of them.
+Unfortunately, and because of the format, you won’t be able to easily port these contacts over to other applications like Phone/Contacts, but at least you now have a backup of them.